niven01/deploy_certificate/README.md

 Usage
 -----
-Add cookbook as a dependncy in metadata.rb
+Add cookbook as a dependency in metadata.rb

 `depends 'deploy_certificate'`